holohup/zionnet_news_aggregator/README.md

     2. Again with the help of AI, both the description and tags are used to validate the news and choose only the most interesting ones.
 When you press the 'Execute' button, you will be registered instantly.
 In the background, a process will launch to fill out the tags for you.
 You can see that in the response (which fetches the user info from the DB), the 'tags' field in 'settings' is empty.

-This will change when you authorize in the next step.
+This will already have changed by the time you authorize in the next step.
 After that, you can check the 'me' endpoint.

 <table>
   <tr>